richardschoen/MonoOniLibrary/README.md

 You can install the save file version of Mono to **/opt/mono** and then copy the **Microsoft.VisualBasic.dll** files from **/opt/mono/lib/mono/Microsoft.VisualBasic/10.0.0.0__b03f5f7f11d50a3a** to **/QOpenSys/pkgs/lib/mono/gac/Microsoft.VisualBasic/10.0.0.0__b03f5f7f11d50a3a**

+I have a note out to the Yum package author to see if he can fix the Yum build.

 # Installing MONOI library and creating MONO command objects

 Download the **monoi.savf** save file from the selected releases page.